Pap2Pat: Benchmarking Outline-Guided Long-Text Patent Generation with Patent-Paper Pairs: : Chunk-based Outline-guided Patent Generation

-In this section, we propose chunk-based outline-guided generation, a novel approach to patent generation illustrated in Figure \ref{fig:generation_approach}.
-It serves as a strong baseline for comparison in future work.
-It is motivated by current LLMs' limitations regarding sequence length (which needs to cover the instruction, the context, and the output) and therefore generates the patent in chunks, guided by the user-defined outline.
-We chunk the outline, retrieve paper context based on the outline chunk, and prompt an LLM to generate the patent text for that chunk.
+Since LLMs cannot yet generate sufficiently long documents in a single call, we instead choose to generate patents in chunks. \Cref{fig:generation_approach} summarizes the approach.
+We chunk the outline, select the most relevant parts of the paper (\textit{paper context}) depending on the chunks' outline bullet points, and prompt an LLM to generate the patent text for that chunk.
+The outlines of previous chunks are included for global document context.
 Finally, we concatenate the generated outputs and apply only a lightweight post-processing to remove duplicate headings at chunk boundaries.

-\textbf{Chunking and Token Allocation. } We assign a fixed number of tokens for the instruction (including system prompt, user prompt and outlines) and equally split the remaining tokens among paper context and output patent.
-We then chunk the outline using the desired length of the respective patent section.
-The chunking procedure is designed to pack as much content as possible into each chunk, while preserving the integrity of individual sections.
-Therefore, we only split a section if it exceeds the token limit on its own.
+This framework enables generating a long document in parallel, with customized context per chunk and controllable length.

+\textbf{Token Allocation and Chunking. } In the default setting, we allocate per chunk 2k tokens for the instruction, 3k tokens for the paper context, and 2k tokens for the output patent ($\mathcal{T}$\textit{$\{$inst=2k; pap=3k; pat=2k$\}$}).
+We choose this setting because preliminary experiments show that on our task, LLMs only generate up to roughly 2-3k tokens regardless of the requested amount of content, and because this allows comparing with models that support up to 8k tokens.
+The chunking procedure segments the outline into chunks depending on the token allocation.
+In particular, it determines the number of outline bullet points per chunk using the reserved number of patent tokens and the average number of characters per outline bullet point\footnote{We translate between number of tokens and number of characters using average corpus statistics of patents in \DatasetName.}.
+It keeps sections intact whenever possible.

+\textbf{Length Control Mechanism. } \citet{baiLongWriterUnleashing102024} find that LLMs' response lengths are constrained within a certain range and only moderately adjust to length requests in the prompt, making instructions unreliable for controlling length.
+However, as the requested length decreases, the LLM is more likely to meet it.
+Hence, in \MethodName, we decrease the number of allocated patent tokens per chunk, thereby increasing the number of chunks, until the desired total length is reached.
+In our experimental setting, we do this on a corpus-level, i.e., we search for a setting where the average length matches that of the references, leading to the calibrated token allocation $\mathcal{T}$\textit{$\{$inst=2k; pap=3k; pat=400$\}$}.